 The investment objectives of the Fund are to provide holders of units with: (i) stable monthly cash distributions; and (ii) enhanced long-term total return through capital appreciation of the Fund's investment portfolio.
-The Fund utilizes an investment strategy which focuses primarily on investing in dividend-paying securities of issuers operating in or that derive a significant portion of their earnings or revenue from products or services related to the healthcare, life sciences and related industries.
+The Fund utilizes an investment strategy which focuses primarily on investing in a diversified, actively managed portfolio comprised primarily of dividend paying securities of global technology and healthcare companies, including initially those which the Advisor believes are positioned to benefit long-term from the trends and changing consumer behaviours resulting from the COVID-19 global pandemic.